-- 2 T poultry seasoning
+- 2 tablespoons poultry seasoning

-- 2 T parsley
+- 2 tablespoons parsley

 Other Types of Foods Cooked in a Roaster Oven

-I like the smaller 18 quart roasters because they are perfect for these casseroles and stews. they are also easy to transport when taking to a neighborhood potluck.
+I like the smaller 18-quart roasters because they are perfect for these casseroles and stews.
+They are also easy to transport when taking to a neighborhood potluck.
 It also fits in most kitchen cupboards or pantries when not in use.
 I store mine in the garage cabinet up on the shelf above the odd miscellaneous items.

 Cooking all types of recipes in an electric roaster is easy.
 You will be surprised to see how many different types of meals you can cook in this portable oven without needing much effort.
-There is no need to always have to use the large kitchen oven for large casseroles, stews or soups and even desserts.
-Each roaster brand usually provides a small recipe booklet with their appliciance, so I would check out their recipes and give a few a try.
+There is no need to always have to use the large kitchen oven for large casseroles, stews or soups, and even desserts.
+Each roaster brand usually provides a small recipe booklet with their appliance, so I would check out their recipes and give a few a try.